 1. Will the Wheelchair User Also Be Driving the Vehicle?

-If the person using a wheelchair plans to drive the vehicle, a side entry vehicle is likely the right choice.
+If the person using a wheelchair plans to drive the vehicle, both rear entry and side entry vehicles offer choices.
 In some side entry vehicles, a wheelchair can be maneuvered into the driver’s seat position, eliminating the need for a seat transfer, which can be uncomfortable or difficult for some people.
 In other side entry vehicles, the wheelchair can be positioned for a smooth seat change from the wheelchair to the driver’s seat or to a transfer seat.

 2. What Ramp Size Do You Need for Your Wheelchair?